 Ask any Namibian tour guide where his favourite place is and the answer will be Damaraland.
 Something to do with the wide open spaces, the isolation, and the tenuous balance of nature in a rugged and dramatic landscape; or it could be the Huab Lodge.

-Luxury and simplicity combine at this small owner-managed lodge in a way that typifies the essence of hospitality and good living.
+Built on the banks of the Huab River (which is almost always dry), luxury and simplicity combine at this small owner-managed lodge in a way that typifies the essence of hospitality and good living.

 Guided walks; game drives; self-guided hiking trails; bird watching; San rock art; community interaction; scenic tours; elephant tracking; stargazing